MiroslavHustak/FSharp-Coding-Guidelines/README.md

 Preferring plain SQL for database interactions, avoiding ORMs (such as Entity Framework Core) and micro-ORMs.

-**Vanilla SQL over SQL Type Providers**
+**Vanilla SQL and SQL Type Providers**

-SQL is written explicitly rather than through SQL type providers as it is unsure how SQL type providers handle large databases.
+Be careful with SQL type providers as it is unsure how SQL type providers handle large databases.
+Consider using vanilla SQL instead.
+Exercise caution when using SQL Type Providers.
+While they offer excellent compile-time safety, they can significantly increase compilation times or hit schema-mapping limitations when used against large, complex enterprise databases.
+Consider using vanilla SQL instead.

 **Type Providers for Non-Database Scenarios**